w3f/General-Grants-Program/grants/speculative/polkadot_kms.md

 Would be Apache 2.0.

 ### Future plan
-Our long-term plan is to integrate PALLET X (hard wallet developed by Penta Security) and Polkadot.
+Our long-term plan is to integrate PALLET X (cold wallet developed by Penta Security) and Polkadot.
 This project is the first attempt to lay a bridge between the two.
 We are planning to launch 2 more projects afterwards:
-- PALLET X hard wallet integration
+- PALLET X cold wallet integration
     - use PALLET X as a key management and signing server
         - may use Polkadot KMS(implemented in this project) and treat PALLET X as one of various HSMs